-(If the complainant is represented by counsel, and/or accompanied by witnesses, confirm that the respondent was notified in advance.
+, and (If the complainant is represented by counsel, and/or accompanied by witnesses, confirm that the respondent was notified in advance.
 If not, ask if there is an objection.
 If none, have the respondent sign a statement to that effect.)

-(4) Also present at this hearing is , the respondent, and his/her sales associate(s), .

-(If the respondent is accompanied by counsel and/or witnesses, they should be introduced at this time.)
+4) Also present at this hearing is, the respondent, and his/her sales associate(s), they should be introduced at this time.)

-, and .

 (If the respondent is represented by counsel, and/or accompanied by witnesses, confirm that the complainant was notified in advance.
 If not, ask if there is an objection.
 If none, have complainant sign a statement to that effect.)

-(5) Also present at this hearing is , the recording Professional Standards Administrator for the Board of REALTORS[®], and (if appropriate) , the court reporter present to transcribe these proceedings.
+5) accompanied by witnesses, confirm that the complainant was notified in advance.
+If not, ask if there is an objection.
+If none, have complainant sign a statement to that effect.)
+5) accompanied by witnesses, confirm that the complainant was notified in advance.
+If not, ask if there is an objection.
+If 5) accompanied by witnesses, confirm that the complainant was notified in advance.
+If not, ask if there is an objection.
+If none, have complainant sign a statement to that effect.)
+Also present at this hearing is

+The parties are specifically advised that any recording or

-(Or, alternatively: This hearing is being mechanically recorded.)
+(Or, alternatively: This hearing is being mechanically

-(If an attorney representing the Board is present, he/she should be introduced at this time.)
+(If an attorney representing the Board is present, he/she should recorded.)